aclai-lab/TBME2025/README.md

-# README: Eye-Tracking Data Cleaning, Processing, Learning & Knowledge Distillation
+Eye-Tracking Data Cleaning, Processing, Learning & Knowledge Distillation

 This repository contains two Jupyter notebooks and a `requirements.txt` file.
 The notebooks demonstrate a complete pipeline for processing eye-tracking data, extracting relevant features, and performing a classification task with feature selection.
 Below is an overview of the data structure, the workflow, and the instructions to reproduce the results.